-- Anesthesiology.
 This group needs to know and understand your wishes.
-They are involved in the administering of blood and blood products as well as the operation of equipment which may be used to salvage blood.
+They are involved in the administering of blood and blood products, as well as the operation of equipment which may be used to salvage blood.

-- Every other physician in your surgeon's department.
-They may see you in the post-operative period as they monitor your recovery.
+Other physicians in your surgeon's department may see you in the post-operative period as they monitor your recovery.
 These other physicians may cover for your surgeon and make decisions in your care.

-- Medical Services.
-Aside from the surgeon, a medical doctor from internal medicine, cardiology or nephrology may look after aspects of your recovery.
+Aside from the surgeon, a medical doctor from internal medicine, cardiology, or nephrology may look after aspects of your recovery.
 It is not at all unusual for multiple teams to be involved in your post-operative care.
 Any of them could be involved in decisions which would affect your desire to be treated without transfusions.
 This is important as transfusions in surgical patients often happen in the days following surgery.

-- Residency Staff.
 In a teaching hospital, you will be cared for by physicians in training called residents.
-These work under the supervision of attending staff.
-Often these are the first physicians that you will see each day.
-These doctors write orders for transfusions, medicines and treatments.
+These physicians work under the supervision of attending staff.
+Often the are the first staff members that you will see each day.
+These doctors write orders for transfusions, medicines, and treatments.

-- Nursing Staff.
-Nurses monitor your vital signs, draw blood for phlebotomy and put into practice the orders of your physicians.
+Nurses from our Nursing Staff monitor your vital signs, draw blood for phlebotomy, and put into practice the orders of your physicians.

 Copyright © 2020 Allegheny Health Network.
 All rights reserved